NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 arguments:

 - Graph projection of type `UNDIRECTED`.
-- Name the graph projection as `USERNAME-communities` where USERNAME is your username (this is necessary to avoid naming conflicts between students).
+- Name the graph projection as `USERNAME-communities` where USERNAME is your student number (this is necessary to avoid naming conflicts between students).
 - Weighted by the `trips` property in `:CONNECTS` type of relationships.

 As specified above, run the algorithm in 2 modes: `stats` and `stream`:

 - Report the number of communities using the `stats` mode,
+- In stream mode, return the `community` and `id` properties of each zone (in this order),
-- Export the results of running the algorithm in `stream` as a CSV file with two columns `zone_id` and `community_id` and
+- Export the results of running the algorithm in `stream` as a CSV file with two columns named `community_id`, `zone_id` and
 - Visualise the results in the [app](http://csc8101-neo4j-shiny.uksouth.cloudapp.azure.com/) by uploading the produced csv file (right-click to download image).